informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `{` ... `"from_comment":` _comment_ ... `}`: The _comment_ string is a preferred comment for the set of entities containing keys described by this constraint.
 - `{` ... `"to_comment":` _comment_ ... `}`: The _comment_ string is a preferred comment for the set of entities containing keys described by this constraint.
 - `{` ... `"from_comment_display":` _comment_display_ ... `}`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
+    - Currently the `comment_display` is only supported for foreign key relationships in detailed context when they are part of `visible-columns` or `visible-foreign-keys`.
 - `{` ... `"to_comment_display":` _comment_display_ ... `}`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
+    - Currently the `comment_display` is only supported for foreign key relationships in detailed context when they are part of `visible-columns` or `visible-foreign-keys`.
 - `{` ... `"display": {` _context_`:` _option_ ...`}` ... `}`: Apply each _option_ to the presentation of referenced content for any number of _context_ names.
 - `{` ... `"domain_filter_pattern":` _pattern_ ...`}`: The _pattern_ yields a _filter_ via [Pattern Expansion](#pattern-expansion).
 The _filter_ is a URL substring using the ERMrest filter language, which can be applied to the referenced table.
 The defined _filter_ will be appended directly to the reference uri and therefore must be properly url encoded (chaise WILL NOT apply additional url encoding).